devianllert/devianllert/README.md

 - 👯 I’m looking to collaborate with other web developers
 - 🥅 2023 Goals: Contribute more to Open Source projects!
 - 💬 Ask me about frontend
-- ⚡ Fun fact: I love to play video games (LoL, EFT)
+- ⚡ Fun fact: I love to play video games (LoL, Valorant)

 ### Connect with me: